 1.1.17 Loss any loss (including, without limitation, loss of revenues and loss of profit), liability, damages, costs, claims or expenses, whether direct, indirect or consequential;

-1.1.18 Order any order placed by the Company (in the form specified by Company) for the supply of Goods and/or the performance of Services by the Supplier;
+1.1.18 Order any order placed by the Company (in the form set out in Appendix 1) for the supply of Goods and/or the performance of Services by the Supplier;

 1.1.19 Personnel any members, directors, officers, employees, agents, contractors, sub-contractors, sub-licensees, delegates or professional advisers of a Party or of any other member of its Group;